How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 - Relax.
 Take some deep breaths.
 Try again later.

-- It should be low in your vaginal canal.
+- It should be low in your vagina.
 Don’t push it up.
-Just insert it until the stem isn’t sticking out of your vaginal canal entrance.
+Just insert it until the stem isn’t sticking out of you.

 - Do you have the right size?
 Too big, or too small can cause big problems.